House Order of the Wendish Crown

 The Cross of Merit which was available in a) gold and b) silver, which could be given as special honorary decoration.

-Under the orders statue of 12 May 1864 males are eligible to receive any of the four class while females are eligible to receive only the first two classes.
-There are also limits on the number of awards that can be given and who is eligible to receive certain classes depending on rank, although exceptions have been made to the eligibility criteria.
+Under the orders statue of 12 May 1864 there are limits on the number of awards that can be given and who is eligible to receive certain classes depending on rank, although exceptions have been made to the eligibility criteria.

 The insignia of the order